 Visiting us during Covid-19

 All visitors to the Edinburgh Garden, including our members, carers, children and babies, must book a time slot ticket in advance.
 Unfortunately, if you do not hold a time slot ticket, you will not be able to enter the Garden.
-Time slots are available to book now for visits up to and including Saturday 15 August.
-For more information on visiting during Coronavirus and our FAQ's click here.
+Tickets are released every Thursday for the following week only.

 Helping to protect you during your visit